keithjjones/malgazer/README.md

 More info coming soon, along with my dissertation, which will go much deeper into what this is.
 For now, this page is all of the documentation for this project.

+## Training Logs

+You can find logs from different training session in the [training folder](training).

 # Bugs and Issues

 Please file any bugs or issues using the GitHub issues facility above.